 Following is a list of the services and tools utilized in creating and maintaining Indievisual as well as Backstory.
-This certainly is not intended to serve an endorsement for these products or services; these are the solutions which work for us.
-We encourage you to conduct your own research and test them out to see which ones solve your particular needs.
+This certainly is not intended to serve an endorsement for these products or services; these are the solutions which work for me.
+I encourage you to conduct your own research and test them out to see which ones solve your particular needs.

 Dreamhost – Los Angeles-based Dreamhost is a privately owned hosting company who offers top-class services at budget-consciouss prices.
 The customer service is both incredibly helpful and very friendly–almost laid back (it is California).